rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/classes.rst

 Overload signatures can be written to specify that a constructor can be called in different ways.
-Writing an overload constructor means that several constructor headers have the same name but different signatures, and immediately followed by a single implementation constructor:
+Writing an overload constructor means that several constructor headers have the same name but different signatures, and are immediately followed by a single implementation constructor:

 .. code-block:: typescript